[[caption-width-right:320:I can't see zilch in this room!]]It should be fun and all, but these boards and mini-games take it to a different level.

 * Pushy Penguins.
 You don't know the mini-game?
 It's just basically about you and your opponents on an iceberg with penguins trying to kick you off.
 It's like a maze, only you have literally three seconds to even get past it before you're out.
 That is all.

 * Get a Rope.
-It's just luck, you pull a rope and hope the ten ton anvil/weight doesn't come smash down on your character's head.
+It's just luck, you pull a rope and hope the ten ton anvil/weight doesn't come smash down on your character's head (the results from worst to best are: the anvil (getting this ensures you'll lose), a little bit of confetti, and a shower of confetti (this guarantees a win).
 The only controls are selecting a rope to pull, and to make it worse, it's a duel mini game.
 Yeah, because betting coins or stars on a duel and getting a game with zero skill involved is the fairest thing ever.

 * The 1 vs. 3 mini-game "Heat Stroke" for the three players.
 One player, floating with balloons attached to them, can knock away up to 8 platforms with a hammer, and the three players must jump at the right time to avoid getting flown off.
 What makes this mini-game so needlessly hard is that is that the solo player has the ability to ''fake'' their swing, which, if you are on the three-player side, can severely throw your timing off.
-Worse, over time, Podoboos falls onto the platforms, and there can be up to three at one time.
+Worse, over time, Podoboos fall onto the platforms, and there can be up to three at one time (you can also fall off the platform by accident).

 * Whomp Maze (a duel mini-game).
 The objective is to make it through a maze of Whomps and get to the end, as the name would suggest, but you have ZERO indication of where they are until someone wins.
 And you have only 30 seconds to make it to the end on top of that.
 Also, if you touch a Whomp, you're stunned for a few secons.